loshackerspc01/docker-files-wordpress/README.md

   - docker compose pull
   - docker compose up

-this should be working!!! update 2 september 2024
+this should be working!!! update 29  Octubre 2025

 open docker app and verify port number and open wordpress